christianThardy/christianThardy.github.io/about.md

 # Hi, I'm Christian

-I’m a data scientist with a focus on applied natural language processing.
+I’m a data scientist focused on applied natural language processing.
 My professional background covers a wide range of projects, from one-off analyses and applied research to building AI driven software.

 My expertise in AI, machine learning, and NLP lie at the convergence of my interest in neuroscience and psychology.